Battle of Stilo: Election of Otto III

 After fleeing northward, Otto held an assembly consisting primarily of local magnates in Verona.
 There, he secured the election of his son as King of Italy and called for reinforcements from Germany.
 Saxon losses in the battle had been the most severe, and Duke Bernard I of Saxony had been heading south to Verona for the assembly, but raids from Danish Vikings forced him to turn back.
 Otto had sent his nephew Duke Otto I of Swabia and Bavaria north to Germany to deliver the news of the battle at Stilo, but the Duke perished en route.
 Nevertheless, word did travel, reaching as far as Wessex—a testament to the magnitude of the disaster.
 Ultimately, Otto would die the next year before being able to resume the campaign in southern Italy.

 Succession in Capua, Benevento, and Salerno

 The Mezzogiorno was shaken by the battle.
 With Landulf and his brothers Atenulf and Pandulf II of Salerno having died fighting, the holdings of Capua and Benevento passed on to cadet branches of the Landulfid family—with Salerno ultimately being snatched up by Duke Manso I of Amalfi.

 Consequences in Southern Italy and the Elbe

 Although the Kalbid troops had been forced to retreat back to the island of Sicily, the Muslims retained a presence in southern Italy, continuing to harass local Greeks and Lombards.
-Additionally, when the Slavic peoples living on the Elbe heard of the emperor's defeat, they immediately rose up against imperial suzerainty in what would ultimately prove to be a decades-long setback for efforts to Germanise and Christianise them.
+Additionally, when the Slavic peoples living on the Elbe heard of the emperor's defeat, they immediately rose up against imperial suzerainty in what would ultimately prove to be a decades-long setback for efforts to Germanize and Christianize them.